Benjamin Chu: Education

+Career

-Chu received his secondary education at schools in Shanghai and Hong Kong.
-He moved to the United States in 1953 to attended St. Norbert College on scholarship.
-Chu earned a doctorate in radiochemistry from Cornell University in 1959, and started work as a research associate of Peter Debye.
-Chu began his teaching career at the University of Kansas in 1962.
-He joined the State University of New York at Stony Brook faculty in 1968.
-That same year, he was awarded a Guggenheim Fellowship.
+Chu started work as a research associate of Peter Debye.
+He began his teaching career at the University of Kansas in 1962.
+Chu joined the State University of New York at Stony Brook faculty in 1968.
+He was awarded a Sloan Fellowship for 1966-68 and a Guggenheim Fellowship for 1968-69.
 Chu was named a leading professor of chemistry in 1988, and appointed to a distinguished professorship in 1992.
 Chu has received the Humboldt Research Award twice, in 1976 and 1992, and was elected fellow of the American Physical Society in 1992.